 It’s completely free to open an account and you can transfer the cryptocurrency you buy to any wallet that you decide to invest in when you know more about your needs.Get Coinbase <- We both get $10 worth of FREE Bitcoin when you purchase $100 of Bitcoin

 What is a bitcoin wallet?

-A cryptocurrency wallet is a secure type of digital wallet that is used to store, send and receive Bitcoin, Ethereum, or any of the other 1000+ cryptocurrencies that exist.
-Basically you have a private key that is used to send bitcoin to an address, the blockchain to verify that it’s a valid transaction, and then a wallet to store it away from hackers or “digital pick pockets” until you choose to repeat the process and send it to another address.
+A cryptocurrency wallet is a secure type of digital wallet that is used to store, send and receive Bitcoin, Ethereum, or any of the other 1500+ cryptocurrencies that exist.
+Basically you have a private key that is used to prove ownership of an address, which allows you to send bitcoin to another address.
+Addresses are on the blockchain — the revolutionary technology that allows a distributed, trustless ledger to exist and verify that the address really has the amount it’s trying to send.
+And then you have a wallet which is a software program that’s used to store the crypto assets away from hackers or “digital pick pockets” until you choose to repeat the process and send it to another address.

 There are a variety of different kinds of wallets all ranging in ease of use, accessibility, security, and cost.
 We’ve put together a guide for you to determine which type of wallet is best for you.

 First let’s look at the five main types of wallets used to store cryptocurrency:

 Or, if you want to skip the details and get our favorite all around wallet that can store almost all cryptocurrencies you’d actually buy, you can get the highly acclaimed Ledger Nano S here:Buy Ledger Nano S